Pistolerismo: Historical background

 The Spanish Liberal State was built on three main elements: the monarchy, the Catholic Church and the army.
 After the death of Alfonso XII in 1885, his posthumous child Alfonso XIII became king of Spain.
-He reigned until the birth of the Spanish Second Republic in 1931.
+He reigned until the birth of the Second Spanish Republic in 1931.

 At that time the Church had a big influence on Spanish society.
-It organised the educational system and it was in charge of several hospitals and nursing homes.
-After the election of Leone XIII in 1878 there was a warming of relations between the Spanish State and the Church and in 1883 moderate members of Catholic Party joined the Conservative Party.
-This event enabled clergymen to regain support within Spanish's bourgeoisie, which at the turn of the century gained more power and influence in the social and political life.
-Nevertheless, the ecclesiastical world was also a perfect environment for anti-liberal ideas and at the end of the century an integralist catholic movement created in order to promote this kind of ideas.
+It organized the educational system and it was in charge of several hospitals and nursing homes.
+After the election of Pope Pope Leo XIII in 1878 there was a warming of relations between the Spanish State and the Church and in 1883 moderate members of the Catholic Party joined the Conservative Party.
+This event enabled clergymen to regain support within the Spanish bourgeoisie, which at the turn of the century gained more power and influence in social and political life.
+Nevertheless, the ecclesiastical world was also a perfect environment for anti-liberal ideas, culminating in the formation of an integralist catholic movement towards the end of the century.

-The third bastion of the regime was the army, which from the middle of 19th century became the referee of the political life.
+The third bastion of the regime was the army, which from the middle of the 19th century became the referee of the political life.
 State authorities did not manage to submit it to their control and, as a consequence, soldiers affirmed their role as defenders of the social order.
-Moreover, political parties used to mobilise the army every time there were strikes, civil disorders and demonstrations.
+Moreover, political parties used to mobilize the army every time there were strikes, civil disorders and demonstrations.
 This attitude increased the number of social clashes and fostered the perception that violence was an available instrument for solving social and economic issues.